kmenzli/sphinx-poc/docs/Installation.rst

    an another Tomcat server.

--  The standalone mode has better scalability and performance since server resources are not shared between eXo Pltaform and eXo Chat, and since the eXo Chat can be clustered.
+-  The standalone mode has better scalability and performance since server resources are not shared between eXo Platform and eXo Chat, and since the eXo Chat can be clustered.

 More details about the installation procedure through these two parts:

--  :ref:`eXo Chat installation into eXo Pltaform server <ChatInstallation.SingleServer>`
+-  :ref:`eXo Chat installation into eXo Platform server <ChatInstallation.SingleServer>`

 -  :ref:`eXo Chat installation into a dedicated server <ChatInstallation.TwoServers>`

 .. _ChatInstallation.SingleServer:

-eXo Chat installation into eXo Pltaform server
+eXo Chat installation into eXo Platform server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. The Chat add-on uses `MongoDB <http://www.mongodb.org/downloads>`__